gobeam/truthy/README.md

 Formats all the files inside src using prettier with config provided in .prettierrc

-### `yarn format`

-Formats all the files inside src using prettier with config provided in .prettierrc

 ### `yarn coverage`

 Runs coverage test command and creates coverage folder with detail report which can be checked with: